opencord/docs/platform.md

 ## Verify your installation and next steps

 Once the installation completes, monitor your setup using `kubectl get pods`.
-Wait until all pods are in *Running* state and “Tosca-loader” pods are in *Completed* state.
+Wait until all pods are in *Running* state.

 >**Note:** Your pods may periodically transition into *error* state.
 This is expected.
 They will retry and eventually get to the desired state.